 Who Is Mike Pompeo?

 Born and raised in Southern California, Mike Pompeo attended the U.S. Military Academy at West Point and spent five years in active service.
 After graduating from Harvard Law School, he ran two businesses in Kansas, before earning election to the first of three House terms in 2010.
 The conservative Pompeo became known for his hawkish stances on national security, including his opposition to the Iran nuclear accord and support of surveillance programs.
-Initially confirmed as President Donald Trump's CIA director in January 2017, he was nominated for U.S. secretary of state in March 2018.
+After initially joining President Donald Trump's administration as CIA director in January 2017, he was confirmed as U.S. secretary of state in April 2018.

 U.S. Secretary of State

 Following months of a rumored rift between President Trump and his secretary of state, Rex Tillerson, Trump announced via Twitter on March 13, 2018, that he was naming Mike Pompeo to take over the State Department.